U.S. expels Venezuelan diplomats in tit-for-tat move over unrest

 Residents of Caracas' poorer west side have staged only a few minor demonstrations, though government critics there have joined in traditional protests of banging pots and pans at their windows during Maduro's hours-long television broadcasts.

-The demonstrations are the biggest challenge to the president's 10-month-old government, though there is no sign they could topple him or affect oil shipments.
+The demonstrations are the biggest challenge to Maduro's 10-month-old government, though there is no sign they could topple him or affect oil shipments.

 Venezuela is Latin America's biggest exporter of crude oil and has the world's largest petroleum reserves.